 Each resource instance listed in “Parent Resource” column of Table 6.8-1has one virtual resource child of each type listed against it in the table.
 These child resource instances have fixed resourceNames, as shown in the second column.

-A virtual resource shall be addressed using the hierarchical addressing method formed by taking an structured resource identifier of the parent resource and appending a “/” followed by the resourceName of the virtual resource.
+A virtual resource can be addressed using the hierarchical addressing method formed by taking an structured resource identifier of the parent resource and appending a “/” followed by the resourceName of the virtual resource.

 oneM2M procedures